New year, new gym membership, new minimum salary requirements… and new rules for hiring international tech talent.

 - Plan to hire non-EU tech talent in 2018

-- Have non-EU candidates in the interview process
+- Already have non-EU candidates in the interview process

 …you need to keep reading.

-On 1 January 2018, the minimum salaries companies need to offer international developers and the fees they will have to pay to process the visas changed.
+The minimum salaries EU companies need to offer international developers and the fees to process the visas changed on 1 January 2018.

 The Blue Card in Germany

-Giant growth in Germany, alongside a staggering shortage of tech talent (3 million short by 2030) means startups need to look abroad to fill their new teams with the world’s best tech talent.
+Giant growth in Germany, alongside a staggering shortage of tech talent means startups need to look abroad to fill their new teams with the world’s best tech talent.
 The Blue Card is the fastest, most efficient way to hire non-EU tech talent, and you wouldn’t believe how easy it is to apply.

 To find out more about the application process and costs, and what the Blue Card means for you, download our e-book.